-We have two faith leaders from each class in KS2.
+We have one faith leader from each KS1 class and two faith leaders from each class in KS2.
 These children were selected carefully based upon their application letter as well as knowledge and application of our Catholic ethos in school.
 We are proud to have these pupils not only support the school and parish priests in developing our ethos but also in their capacity as role models to the other pupils in school.
 These children have badges to identify themselves so that other children can talk to them about things that may be troubling them or to pray with them.

 An example of the presentations our Faith Leaders prepare can be found by following this link

 When our children enter the Juniors and are preparing for their First Holy Communion, we support them in this by giving them a copy of our own prayer book and some Rosary Beads.

 http://directory.rcsouthwark.co.uk/rotherhithe_stpandga.html St Peter and the Guardian Angels Website